Scaling Is All You Need: Autonomous Driving with JAX-Accelerated Reinforcement Learning: Metric validation

 \section{Metric validation}

-We validated the \textbf{collision-free} and textbf{off-route-free} metric by taking 25 positive and 25 negative samples for each metric from the validation dataset.
-These have been inspected by human triages to confirm whether the metric is correct.
-For the collision-free and the off-route-free metric this validation found that all 50 scenarios for each metric were labeled correctly according to our definition.
+We validated the collision and off-route detection by taking 25 positive and 25 negative samples for each metric from the validation dataset.
+These have been inspected by human triagers to confirm whether the metric is correct.
+For the collision and the off-route detection this validation found that all 50 scenarios for each metric were labeled correctly according to our definition.
 However, overall both metrics were found to be conservative, leading potentially to higher failure rates.

 For the collision-free metric a bounding box approximating the vehicle is checked against the bounding box of other vehicles.
 As the bounding box includes all parts of the vehicle, for example the mirrors and sensors, checking collisions against the bounding box is conservative. \autoref{fig:bbox_check} illustrates this conservative check.